iSame7/Marvel/README.md

 <img src="screenshot-1.png" alt="Screenshot" width="320px"/>
 <img src="screenshot-2.png" alt="Screenshot" width="320px" />

+## App Description

+Using this application, users will be able to browse through the Marvel library of characters.
+The data is available by connecting to the Marvel API http://developer.marvel.com .

+**App use cases**

+* List of Characters
+In this view, you should present a list of characters loaded from the Marvel API character index.
+Notice that the when reaching the end of the list, if there are additional results to show, you should load and present the next page.

 ## Installation

 Just clone the repo or download it in zip-file, Open the project in Xcode then test it on your iOS device or iOS simulator.